hafsalodhi2023/hafsalodhi2023/README.md

 Here are some of the technologies I work with:

-- 🔧 JavaScript
+- 🧰 JavaScript
 - 🐙 Git
+- :octocat: GitHub
-- 📬 Postman
+- 📮 Postman
-- 🍃 MongoDB
+- 🍃 MongoDB Atlas
+- 🥬 MongoDB Compass
+- 🐚 Mongo Shell
 - 🚀 NodeJS
+- 🦡 MongooseJS
+- 🚂 ExpressJS

 **📦 My Repositories**